solrevdev/solrevdev.github.io/about/index.md

 ## Overview

-I am now a full-time carer but up until recently have been head of infrastructure and operations, a full stack software engineer and devops engineer with a wealth of technical skills and am Microsoft certified.
+I am now a full-time carer but until recently have been head of infrastructure and operations, a full stack software engineer and a devops engineer.

+With a wealth of technical skills I am also Microsoft certified.

 A lover of C# but not tied to exclusively the Microsoft stack and have enjoyed writing some cloud automation code in Python.

 Currently, I am a big fan of the .NET Core cross-platform development platform and take an interest in docker and serverless architectures.

 I write code in Visual Studio Code, Sublime Text and the full Microsoft Visual Studio IDE.
-Likewise, I switch between macOS, windows and Linux.
+Likewise, I also like to switch between macOS, Windows and Linux.

 I enjoy full stack development, devops and cloud-based work and am enjoying writing front end code in VueJS and ReactJS.

-Commercially I have worked with the Amazon Web Services stack, MySql, MongoDB, Memcached, GIT, Mercurial, TeamCity, Octopus Deploy and various other technologies and thrive in providing startups with a scalable continuous deployment architecture and platform.
+Commercially I have recently worked with the Amazon Web Services stack, MySql, MongoDB, Memcached, GIT, Mercurial, TeamCity, Octopus Deploy and various other technologies and thrive in providing startups with a scalable continuous deployment architecture and platform.

 I can be found on social media here: